 Surgeries are supposed to make patients healthier, improve their quality of life, or save their lives.
 When patients consent to surgical procedures, they do so with the understanding that the doctor and medical staff will prioritize their safety and care.
 If a surgery worsens a medical condition or creates new health issues, surgical errors could be to blame.

 Mistakes in the preoperative phase, in the operating room, and during postoperative care can lead to extensive damage and complications that require years or even a lifetime of recovery.
 Unfortunately, surgical errors can be difficult to notice, and many patients do not realize their surgeon, anesthesiologist, or nurse made a mistake.
-Contact the attorneys at D’Amico & Pettinicchi, LLC, if you suspect a medical provider’s negligence may have caused your injuries.
+Contact the experienced medical malpractice attorneys at D’Amico & Pettinicchi, LLC, if you suspect a medical provider’s negligence may have caused your injuries.
+A Connecticut surgical errors lawyer at our firm is ready to speak with you.

 Medical malpractice claims, like those stemming from surgical errors, involve complex legal procedures and regulations.
 If you are considering filing a claim after a surgical mistake, it is recommended that you consult with an attorney who can help you navigate the numerous steps and requirements that lie ahead.